Vibehut/vibehut-api/README.md

 ### Endpoint Highlights

-We want to make time to first lines of code written as fast as possible.
+Getting you started is important.
 Here are some of our most popular endpoints.
 Please see the documentation below for a comprehensive list.

 The root url is always `https://vibehut.io/api/v1/public/` so events is `https://vibehut.io/api/v1/public/events`